sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmAdisangrahagranthAH/shrIpArAnandasUtram.md

 frequently repeated.
 The second group which consists of three names ending with the word Agni probably represents Brahmin names; as it is a system existing even now in some Brahmin families to name their sons after the initiation ceremony with some names or other ending with the word Agni.
 This was perhaps an age-long practice among the orthodox people and is supported by the Vedic passage 'Āgneyo vai Brāhmaṇah'.
 The third group consists of 14 names and they all end with the name of the worshipper's deity.
 It may be mentioned here that the system of naming the disciple at the close of the Dikṣā ceremony after the deity existed in olden times and exists even to-day.
 This system was perhaps the outcome of the S'astric injunction common to both the Vedic and Tantrik worship that the worshipper should, for the worship of the deity, first identify himself with it.
 From the above, it appears that even in such remote times as our author's, there existed at least in some parts of India the worship of the different deities in the Vedic style.
 The fourth group of names ending with the word Ānanda probably represents the Ācāryas who preceded the author Parānanda.
 There are 34 such Ācāryas mentioned by name by our author in this book to state their views in those places.

- Besides names appearing in four groups as above, there are twelve instances in the book, where [others](# "p.20,78th sūtra.")views on the same subjects are stated, without specifically mentioning their names.
+ Besides names appearing in four groups as above, there are twelve instances in the book, where others[^26]views on the same subjects are stated, without specifically mentioning their names.
 The value of the work is thus enhanced in as much as it details the views of many Ācāryas on important and contested points; which were favourable in certain places to those of our author and in others antagonistic to or different from those held by him.

+[^26]: "p.20,78th sūtra."

  As in the Vedic Kalpasūtras, so also in the Tantrik Kalpasūtras the ritualistic portion is usually more than any other subject dealt with in an extensive manner.
 In works like Paras'urāmakalpasūtra, S'änkhyāyanakalpasūtra, Bharadvājakalpasūtra, Agastyasūtra etc., the philosophy is also treated, though in a brief and cursory manner, along with the ritual consisting of Upāsanā and the details connected therewith.
 But in none of the above works do we find anything about Rajadharma or Varņās'ramadharma.
 In the Pārānanda Sūtra on the contrary nearly one-fourth of the book explains the Acāra, Prayas'citta and Rajadharma; another quarter of the book deals with the philosophy of the Pärānanda sect; while in the remaining portion the author makes a vigorous attempt according to the necessities of his age to rescue people from Himsā or injury to animals, Vedic or otherwise.
-And this is done in a forcible and convincing manner, as can be seen from the impressive style of the language used in several [places](# "vide sutras 34-71 on pp.92-94.")in the book.
+And this is done in a forcible and convincing manner, as can be seen from the impressive style of the language used in several places[^27]in the book.

+[^27]: "vide sutras 34-71 on pp.92-94."

  There are, of course, some places in the book first sight agree even remotely on any single point in

 expressed by our author.
-But when the views are minutely examined and the significance of the terse and epigrammatic sentences used by our author understood, we come to a different conclusion altogether and begin to believe that our author makes a sincere attempt to guide the followers along a right [path](# "p.13 sūtra 4.")instead of misleading them with false doctrines.
+But when the views are minutely examined and the significance of the terse and epigrammatic sentences used by our author understood, we come to a different conclusion altogether and begin to believe that our author makes a sincere attempt to guide the followers along a right path[^28]instead of misleading them with false doctrines.

+[^28]: "p.13 sūtra 4."

  There are three paths described in the pages of this book as leading to the goal defined therein and they are styled as Dakṣiņa, Vāma and Uttara.
 As a full and clear treatment of every one of these paths is given in the book, we do not think it necessary to describe them here.

  The readers will find from the contents that there are mentioned in the book several simple and easy methods to benefit one's self as are found wanting in other Tantrik works of a similar character.
-These methods are specially recommended to the readers both for careful [study](# "PP, 85-87.")and practice, so as to ascertain the truthfulness or otherwise of the statements made therein.
+These methods are specially recommended to the readers both for careful study[^29]and practice, so as to ascertain the truthfulness or otherwise of the statements made therein.

+[^29]: "PP, 85-87."

  Hundreds of Tantra works have been printed and thousands of such works still exist in manuscript form in several collections in India.
 In all these works embracing different faiths like the Vaisnava, S'aura, Ganapatya, S'aiva and S'ākta cults, the principles of the respective faiths along with the different modes of worship for the attainment of the goal are described in detail.
 But the Pārānanda Sütra differs completely from all the important works of different faiths in almost all details like the Dikṣā ceremony, mode of worship, and the philosophy inculcated in it.
 In short, everything of it is different from that found in other works.
 It must be admitted that such an important work like this has been discovered and published in the *Gaekwad's Oriental Series* out of the sheer good luck of the devotees.